addam/clawspeek/README.md

 Now you can call the program:
 `./clawspeek SALT PASSWORD [...]`
+Note that the you have to put the password in single quotes since it begins with a brace.

 It extracts your plaintext passwords and writes them to the command line, nothing else.
 I promise.